joaomlneto/byzzbench/docs/implementing-protocols.md

 Timeouts are implemented via callbacks to a `Runnable`, also handled by the `Transport`:

-- `setTimeout(Runnable, timeout)`: Creates a timeout event of `timeout` milliseconds, which will then invoke the `Runnable`.
-The time is currently being ignored, and is instead triggered just like any other event by the scheduler.
+- `setTimeout(Runnable, timeout)`: Creates a timeout action of `timeout` milliseconds, which will then invoke the `Runnable`.
+The time is currently being ignored, and is instead triggered just like any other action by the scheduler.
 - `clearAllTimeouts()`: Invalidates all outstanding timeouts for the current replica.